-Evidence: McMurtry’s Just Us Kids (2008) and Childish Things (2005).
-The former earned his highest Billboard 200 chart position in nearly two decades and notched four Americana Music Award nominations.
+Further evidence: McMurtry’s Just Us Kids (2008) and Childish Things (2005).
+The former earned his highest Billboard 200 chart position in nearly two decades and notched Americana Music Award nominations.
 Meanwhile, Childish Things scored endless critical praise and spent six full weeks topping the Americana Music Radio chart in 2005 and 2006.
-In 2006, Childish Things won the Americana Music Association’s Album of the Year and “We Can’t Make It Here” was named its Song of the Year.
+In 2006, Childish Things won the Americana Music Association’s Album of the Year and “We Can’t Make It Here” was named the rapidly rising organization's Song of the Year.

-Of course, the forthcoming (and as-yet-untitled) record will include the literate story songs longtime enthusiasts expect.
-Recall high watermarks: “Childish Things,” “Choctaw Bingo,” “Levelland,” “Out Here in the Middle,” “Peter Pan” only begin the list.
-Just Us Kids alone includes fan favorite live staples like “Hurricane Party,” “Ruby and Carlos” and “You’d a Thought.”
-His finest deliver equal measures depth and breadth and pierce hearts with sharp sociopolitical commentary (“Fireline Road”).
+Of course, Complicated Game doubles down on literate storytelling longtime enthusiasts expect.
+Recall high watermarks past: “Childish Things,” “Choctaw Bingo,” “Peter Pan,” “Levelland,” and “Out Here in the Middle” only begin the list.
+(Yes, Robert Earl Keen covered those last two, “Levelland” remaining a live staple.)
+Just Us Kids alone includes fan favorites “Hurricane Party,” “Ruby and Carlos” and “You’d a Thought.”
+High watermarks deliver equal measures depth and breadth and pierce hearts with sharp sociopolitical commentary (“Fireline Road”).

 More history: McMurtry critically lauded first album Too Long in the Wasteland (1989) was produced by John Mellencamp and marked the beginning of a series of acclaimed projects for Columbia and Sugar Hill Records.
 In 1996, McMurtry received a Grammy nomination for Long Form Music Video for Where'd You Hide the Body.
 Additionally, It Had to Happen (1997) received the American Indie Award for Best Americana Album.